‘Where are they? Gone?’

 New York Public Library has six First Folios, The Huntington Library in California has four, with most of the balance in the North-eastern states.

 15 First Folios still call London their home, including five at the British Library.
 The one housed at The Guildhall is closest to its ‘birthplace’ at Jaggard’s print house.
 The Munro First Folio on permanent display at Shakespeare’s Globe and the Sam Wanamaker Playhouse on Bankside, the reconstructed theatres for which the plays were written.

 There are three First Folios in Stratford-upon-Avon, Shakespeare’s place of birth (and death) and home to the Royal Shakespeare Company.
 Oxford and Cambridge universities each have four in their libraries.
-At least four aristocratic families still have First Folios in their private libraries, including the Queen.
+At least four aristocratic families still have First Folios in their private libraries, including the King.

 If about 750 copies were originally printed in 1623, then a total of about 524 copies of the First Folio are temporarily ‘missing’ or have been lost forever.
 Fire, neglect, damp, decay and even shipwrecks have all have taken copies over the last 400 years.
 ‘Vampment’ or ‘Sophistication’, the process of making ‘perfect’ copies out of partial ones, has also taken its toll.
 Of the 235 copies known to have survived to 1824 and beyond, nine have gone missing.
 Some of those may re-surface and more copies (like the Shuckburgh and the St. Omer) never previously recorded in the censuses, will be found.
 Read Professor Rasmussen discuss this in Folio-phernalia.